BellaMrx/JavaScript_Introduction_to_Ajax_and_jQuery/README.md

 # JavaScript_Introduction_to_Ajax

- JavaScript: An Introduction to Ajax Programming
+ JavaScript: An introduction to Ajax and jQuery programming

 ----------------------------------------------------